 Two colorful condo buildings next to each other.

 If you’re in the market to buy a house, you might be considering a condo.
-Condos, or condominiums, are popular alternatives to single-family properties and they typically come with a range of amenities, like a communal gym and private parking.
+Condos, or condominiums, are popular alternatives to single-family homes and typically come with a range of amenities, including, in many cases, a communal gym and private parking.

 Financing a condo, though, can involve a different process than other home purchases.
-A condo mortgage may come with higher interest rates and require additional mortgage qualifications.
+A condo mortgage loan may come with a slightly higher interest rate than a typical home mortgage and carry additional requirements.

-Let’s explore more about what condos and condo loans are, how they work and how to qualify for a condo mortgage.
-That way, if you’re interested in purchasing a condo, you’ll feel more prepared to take on the process.
+Let’s take a closer look at condos and condo loans, including how to qualify for a condo mortgage.
+That way, if you’re interested in purchasing a condo, you’ll feel prepared to embark on the journey.

 What Is A Condo?

-Condos are individual units in a residential building that share walls as well as amenities like outdoor space, pools, gyms and more.
-Condos are often more affordable and require less maintenance than traditional single-family homes, which makes condos a popular option among buyers.
-Condo residents also own their individual units instead of renting out an apartment, which is a plus if you’re looking to buy instead of rent.
+Condos are individual units in a residential building that share walls and amenities, such as outdoor space, pools and gyms.
+Condos are often more affordable and require less maintenance than traditional single-family homes, making them a popular option with buyers.

-Condo owners are still responsible, though, for the maintenance and repairs that are necessary for their individual units and not covered by a condo association or HOA.
-Residents are also expected to follow the HOA’s rules for condo living, like abiding by noise level restrictions and adhering to pet regulations.
+Condo owners are still responsible for the maintenance and repairs that are necessary for their individual unit, however.
+Residents are also expected to follow the HOA’s rules for condo living, such as abiding by noise level restrictions and adhering to pet regulations.

 See What You Qualify For